BigNoid/script.skinshortcuts/README.txt

-	Property(action)	The action that will be run when the shortcut is selected Property(group)		The [groupname] that this shortcut is listed from Property(widget)	If your skin uses Skin Shortcuts to manage widgets, the [widgetID] will appear here (mainmenu only) Property(background)If your skin uses Skin Shortcuts to manage background, the [backgroundID] will appear here (mainmenu only)
+	Property(action)	The action that will be run when the shortcut is selected Property(group)		The [groupname] that this shortcut is listed from Property(widget)	If your skin uses Skin Shortcuts to manage widgets, the [widgetID] will appear here (mainmenu only) Property(widgetName)        - The display name of the widget will appear here Property(background)If your skin uses Skin Shortcuts to manage background, the [backgroundID] will appear here (mainmenu only)
+	Property(backgroundName)    - The display name of the widget will appear here

 You can also use the script to manage any additional properties you would like.
 See "resources/Management Dialog.txt" and "resources/Advanced Usage.txt" - "Overrides.xml" - section 5 (Custom shortcut properties)